Use your innovative mind and problem-solving skills to improve manufacturing systems and goods as a product/process development scientist

 The majority of training in process and product development is done on the job.
 It includes design, production, plant operation and quality control.

 Training will probably be based in the laboratory or workshop at first, with exposure to manufacturing at scale later.
 If training in manufacturing is given, it will include safety, management and regulatory and compliance issues.
+Training in a range of generic skills, such as time management and leadership is also usual.

 Many companies operate a mentoring system, where a more experienced member of staff offers confidential help and support on a one-to-one basis to a new or less experienced colleague.